GateraGael/Google-Research-Football-Environment-Experiment/Installation.md

 # Docker on WSL2 with GPU support
 Windows Subsystems for Linux (WSL) aleviated many problems for users Windows users.
 WSL2 works seamlessly with Windows 11 and I took advantage of that to restart this project after a long haitus.
 The advantage is that my windows machine also has an NVIDIA graphics card, albeit not a very hefty one, an MX150, but it is still useful.
 The WSL2 distributing I am running for this project is Ubuntu 20.04.

 Furthermore, the framework I chose to use is none other than Docker for fast deployment (if you are familiar with Docker).
 The official Instructions on how to get started with Google Research Football with docker is hyperlinked here: [Google Research Football Docker Image](https://github.com/google-research/football/blob/master/gfootball/doc/docker.md).
-There are a couple changes that I tweaked in order to update them, however the main change I made in my setup was the base image used to have an docker image that can be run with a GPU.
+There are a couple changes that I made in order to get my image to run smoothly.
+The main change I made in my setup was the base image used to have an docker image that can be run with a GPU and the correct tensorflow version, also added command to run the image as a container and being able to render it via X11.

 ## Requirements
 Couple of great videos and resources that can help in getting your computer set-up.